Photo credit: Africa Business Magazine

 2016 will always be fondly remembered in history as the year Africa’s prospects for greater access to electricity took a huge leap.

-Early this year, the US Congress passed the Electrify Africa Act.
+It was the year the US Congress passed the Electrify Africa Act.

 This transformative law, which seeks to address the massive shortage of electricity in many parts of sub-Saharan Africa, would help our continent provide electricity to over 50 million people for the first time.